samueldlay/replace-youtube-date/README.md

 - Run the compile script: `npm compile`
 - Copy the code from `youtubeUserscript.js`
-- Paste the code into your console at any YouTube video URL
+- Paste the code into your console at any YouTube video URL and press `enter` or `return` on your keyboard